 Thorndike elaborated on what he saw here by noting that when a behaviour is followed by a good outcome, it will happen more often; when a behaviour is followed by less good outcomes, it will happen less often.
 He called it the law of effect.
 This is what psychologists might refer to as the ABC of behaviour.
 Antecedent (what happens first), Behaviour (what we do in response), Consequence (what follows that either makes us want to behave that way or behave differently in response to the next antecedent).

 The birth of reward and punishment

 Enter Burrhus Frederic Skinner (commonly known as B.F.
 Skinner, because duh, look at his name).
 Skinner was all about Thorndike's law of effect and decided to test the crap out of it.
 And thus came into being the Skinner Box.
 Skinner would put an animal in a box and have one action result in a reward or a punishment.
 For example, a pigeon could peck a certain spot and food would be delivered, or a rat could press a lever and it might get an electric shock.

-The four kinds of reward and punishment
+The four kinds of behaviour modification

 Confused?
 Well, luckily I brought everyone's favourite sociopath, Sheldon, along to help explain: [embed]https://www.youtube.com/watch?v=Mt4N9GSBoMI[/embed]

 We will only learn if the connection between the operant (the reinforcement or the punishment) and the response is made very clear.
 In this case we would call the operant a discriminative stimulus.
 The reinforcement or the punishment makes it easy to discriminate between behaviours that are important.

 However, even if there is a clear connection, we can tend to generalise, and things that are similar to the discriminative stimulus will start to elicit the specific response too.